valencik/mastersAPSC/documents/thesis/thesis.md

 Demonstration of the application.
 How everything that was promised is delivered.
 If certain things could not be delivered, why not.
+Discrete list of features I want to advertise to users.
+A use case of answering a question with this tool.
+Additionally, it might be useful to show that this is more difficult using the old NSR website.

+### Author Fingerprinting
+Author search has been improved by implementing a suggestion system for partial author name searches.
+When we search for "Svenne" we can see there are both J.P.Svenne and J.Svenne.
+In the original NSR application it would be a manual task to discern the two author names.
+Our improvement is to had an author clustering scheme that show's us the similarity of authors.
+Here we can see that JP Svenne and J Svenne are likely to be the same author.
+> Also use "Austin" S.M.Austin, Sam.Austin

+## Miscellaneous
+> A section for all the lonely topics out there.

 ## Results